-Unfortunately, in the capitalist hellscape we live in, rent increases are totally up to the landlord's discretion.
-Unless you live in a holy grail of property finds: a *rent controlled* apartment [angelic choir noises]
+Unfortunately, in the capitalist hellscape we live in, rent increases are totally up to landlords.
+Unless you got passed down a rent controlled from your parents 🙃

 Landlords do however have to give you 30 days' notice for a rent increase by law.
 It's like a reward.